ivanvit100/TODOList/README.md

         "lang": "ru", /*Language of the interface*/
-        "rewrite-config": true, /*Whether to overwrite log file*/ "login": "login", /*User loging to protect your data*/ "password": "password" /*User password to protect your data*/ }
+        "rewrite-config": true, /*Whether to overwrite log file*/ "login": "login", /*User loging to protect your data*/ "password": "password", /*User password to protect your data*/ "key": "key" /*Secret key to hash password*/
+    }
 }
 ```